OMA Logo

 Tirzepatide (Zepbound, Mounjaro)

-Zepbound is approved to treat obesity in adults with a BMI of 30 or greater.
-It is both a GLP-1 and a GIP receptor agonist.
+Zepbound is approved to treat obesity in adults with a BMI of 30 or greater, or a BMI of 27 or greater if the person has weight-related health conditions.
+It is a dual GLP-1 and GIP receptor agonist.
 Like semaglutide, it works by reducing appetite and is meant to be used in combination with diet and exercise to lose weight.
 It is also administered as an injection.

 Tirzepatide was previously approved to treat type 2 diabetes as Mounjaro, and it goes by that name only in some countries.